 A payday lender might seem like a good option if you have a poor credit rating or no credit history.
 After all, these lenders usually don’t perform credit checks, and generally the application process allows you to get your money immediately.

 Payday loans are short-term loans that are typically made for $500 or less and are usually due on your next payday.
 You’ll often hear of them as a way to bridge a financial gap until you get paid again.

 But “payday loans have long been considered a predatory product and even been banned in some states,” says Thomas Nitzsche, a credit expert with Money Management International, a National Foundation for Credit Counseling agency.
 “The reason is that they often carry very high interest rates and that consumers often find themselves stuck in a cycle of payday loan debt.”

 Like payday loans, title loans can have very high fees.
 With a title loan, you pledge the title to your car in exchange for the loan.

 Title loans can cost you your vehicle if you fail to pay up.
 And because the higher interest rates on these loans can make them difficult to pay off, that’s a risk you may not want to take.

 You may also be familiar with pawn shop loans.
 With these loans, you’ll bring in an item of value in exchange for a small loan up to the value of the item.

 If you want the item back, you have to repay the loan before the term is up (the term varies state to state).
 Even then, you may have to pay expensive fees and interest.
-If you don’t repay the loan, the pawn shop can keep the item and sell it (and typically none of the sale proceeds go to you, the former owner).
+If you don’t repay the loan, the pawn shop can keep the item and sell it (and typically none of the money from the sale goes to you, the former owner).

-These options may be a step up, but you’ll still want to plan how these loans will fit in your larger financial picture so you can make financial progress once the loan is paid off.
+These loans may be a step up from the types of loans we described above, but you’ll still want to plan how they’ll fit in your larger financial picture so you can make financial progress once the loan is paid off.